peter-evans/create-pull-request/README.md

 - `DEBUG_EVENT` - If present, outputs the event data that triggered the workflow.
 - `SKIP_IGNORE` - If present, the `ignore_event` function will be skipped.

-#### Branch naming
+### Branch naming

 For branch naming there are two strategies.
-Always create a new branch each time there are changes to be committed, OR, create a pull request branch that will be updated with any new commits until it is merged or closed.
+Always create a new branch each time there are changes to be committed, OR, create a fixed-name pull request branch that will be updated with any new commits until it is merged or closed.

-**Strategy A - Always create a new pull request branch (default)**
+#### Strategy A - Always create a new pull request branch (default)

 For this strategy there are three options to suffix the branch name.
 The branch name is defined by the variable `PULL_REQUEST_BRANCH` and defaults to `create-pull-request/patch`.

-1. `short-commit-hash` (default)
+The following options are values for `BRANCH_SUFFIX`.

-    Commits will be made to a branch suffixed with the short SHA1 commit hash. eg. `create-pull-request/patch-fcdfb59`, `create-pull-request/patch-394710b`
+- `short-commit-hash` (default) - Commits will be made to a branch suffixed with the short SHA1 commit hash. e.g. `create-pull-request/patch-fcdfb59`, `create-pull-request/patch-394710b`

-2. `timestamp`

-    Commits will be made to a branch suffixed by a timestamp. eg. `create-pull-request/patch-1569322532`, `create-pull-request/patch-1569322552`
+- `timestamp` - Commits will be made to a branch suffixed by a timestamp. e.g. `create-pull-request/patch-1569322532`, `create-pull-request/patch-1569322552`

-3. `random`

-    Commits will be made to a branch suffixed with a random alpha-numeric string.
-This option must be used if multiple pull requests will be created during the execution of a workflow. eg. `create-pull-request/patch-6qj97jr`, `create-pull-request/patch-5jrjhvd`
+- `random` - Commits will be made to a branch suffixed with a random alpha-numeric string.
+This option should be used if multiple pull requests will be created during the execution of a workflow. e.g. `create-pull-request/patch-6qj97jr`, `create-pull-request/patch-5jrjhvd`

-**Strategy B - Create and update a pull request branch**
+#### Strategy B - Create and update a pull request branch

 To use this strategy, set `BRANCH_SUFFIX` to the value `none`.
 The variable `PULL_REQUEST_BRANCH` defaults to `create-pull-request/patch`.
 Commits will be made to this branch and a pull request created.
-Any subsequent changes will be committed to the same branch and reflected in the existing pull request.
+Any subsequent changes will be committed to the *same* branch and reflected in the existing pull request.

-#### Ignoring files
+### Ignoring files

 If there are files or directories you want to ignore you can simply add them to a `.gitignore` file at the root of your repository.
 The action will respect this file.